 Great, Now What?

 Hang on to this list.
-You are going to probably refer to it as you become more familiar with BDSM, talk to potential partners and ultimately explore SM with someone else.
-Each time you come across an activity that you've never heard of or that is interesting, make sure you add it to your list and rank it.
+You are going to probably refer to it as you become more familiar with BDSM, talk to potential partners, and ultimately explore SM with someone.
+Each time you come across an activity that you've never heard of or that sounds interesting, make sure you add it to your list and rank it.

 What Else Can You Add to the List?

 Your checklist can also list relationship aspects you learn about or are curious to try.
-Things like submission, rules, and restrictions of interest, types of relationships you hear about like D/s, M/s and Daddy/little.
+Things like submission, rules, tasks, and restrictions of interest, types of relationships you hear about like D/s, M/s, human pets, and Daddy/little.
 There are numbers more.
 Types of service you might like to learn about can also go on this list.
 Ideas are limitless.

 That's Great for Beginners But I've Been at This For Awhile